hayanisaid/React-Native-developer-roadmap/README.md

 <img src="./images/undraw_developer_activity_bv83.png"/>

 React Native is a cross-platform library to build mobile apps using React and JavaScript.
-This guide is to help you in your React Native journey.
-This repo contains great resources you need to work with React Native (e.g., Articles, Tutorials).
+This guide will help you in your React Native journey.
+This repo contains great resources you need to work with React Native (e.g. Articles, Tutorials).

 # 🟢 Intro to React Native

-Here are some good resources that will onboard you to React Native and give you some insights about the React Native ecosystem.
+Here are some good resources that will introduce you to React Native and give you some insights about the React Native ecosystem.

 - 📌 [Blueprint to becoming a React Native Developer](https://medium.com/differential/blueprint-to-becoming-a-react-native-developer-6cad2b894887#.t3uw4j4u8)
 -  📌 [Getting started with React Native](https://www.sitepoint.com/getting-started-with-react-native/)